 O death, where is thy sting?
 O grave, where is thy victory?

 The American Civil War connected death and dying to the country’s citizens like no other war before or since with an average of 600 men dying in the conflict every day.
-That’s more Americans killed than were killed on September 11, 2001 per week for four years.
+Per week, that’s more Americans killed than died on September 11, 2001 and the fact that this continued for four years is a difficult reality for most of us in modern America to firmly grasp.
 Two percent of the entire population of the United States (31 million in 1860) were killed, died of wounds or died of other non-combat causes during the war.
 Everyone, north and south, was touched by the death of a soldier or sailor either directly or indirectly.

-Marching over the rolling hills south of Sharpsburg and into the jaws of battle, Oliver Case fully understood that he faced his own morality…
+Any Civil War soldier who had faced combat, understood that his death could be just over the next hill.
+Marching over the rolling hills south of Sharpsburg and into the jaws of battle, Oliver Case fully understood that he faced his own morality.
+He had been here before and he knew the danger…

 There is not the dread of Death here as there; but I expect like everyone else to come out alive.
 I have yet to see the man that did not.
 It is much the best way on the men to go into action with high hopes and good spirits instead of feeling low and depressed.

 Oliver had witnessed the sting of death first-hand.
 He had seen his friends and fellow soldiers killed in battle.
 He stood with them as they fought horrible disease to the point of death.
-Death was familiar to Oliver, but not his friend.
-It was the encounter he wanted to avoid, but knew that, sooner or later, death would come calling.
-That was part of life especially the life of a Civil War soldier.
+Death was familiar to Oliver, but death was not his friend…it was his foe as much as any Confederate soldier he might face.
+Meeting death was the encounter Private Oliver Case wanted to avoid, but knew that, sooner or later, he would face this enemy and death would come calling for the young soldier from Simsbury, Connecticut.
+For the Civil War soldier death was part of life and it could not be avoided.

-For himself, Oliver resolved that he would not run in the face of his own death because a far worse fate would await him.
+For himself, Oliver Case had resolved long before this mid-September day that he would not run in the face of his own death because a far worse fate would await him.
 As a witness to the dishonorable behavior of others as death began to stalk them, he wanted no part of such conduct.
-As he had done before on the coast of North Carolina, he would not falter.
-Oliver would rather rely on the mercy of a sovereign God that the judgments of a pitiless people who would surely sentence him to a lifetime of shame for cowardly bearing before the enemy.
-In his letters to his sister and brothers, Oliver had drawn a clear line from which he could not retreat.
+As he had done before on the coast of North Carolina, he would not falter as the bullets began to fly in his direction.
+Oliver, rather than choose dishonor, would rely on the mercy of God to choose his fate.
+He would not face the judgments of a pitiless people who would surely sentence him to a lifetime of shame for cowardly bearing before the enemy.
+In his letters to his sister and brothers, Oliver had drawn this as a clear line of battle from which he would not retreat.

-Make no mistake, fear always hovered about him.
-Like the fever Oliver had struggled against for so many of the past months, fear would always return, unwelcomed, but inescapable.
-Oliver must have realized that if fear was an inevitable visitor, then he must overcome it.
+Make no mistake, fear of the unknown always hovered about him.
+Like the fever Oliver had struggled against for so many of the past months, fear would always return, unwelcomed and inescapable.
+Oliver must have realized that if fear was an inevitable visitor, then he must face it head on and chase it from his mind.
 It was analogous to leaping into the swiftly flowing Farmington River back in Connecticut and trying to fight upstream against the current.
-No, he had to ride the current of fear to the destination of his choosing.
-Strength came from those men on his left and right – those he could trust with his life.
-The ultimate power to overcome the fear of death was a gracious gift of the Creator and Sustainer who made the river of this present life flow to the sea of life hereafter.
+No, rather than struggle against it, Oliver knew that he must ride the strong current of his fear to go where he did not want.
+Strength came from those men on his left and right who faced the same fear of dying but men with whom Oliver trusted his life.
+Oliver knew that only his God held the destiny of his young life and that must be his comfort.

 But thanks be to God what is our loss is his gain.

-Just one more push over that next rolling hill and then, the Harper’s Ferry Road and the town of Sharpsburg.
-I can see the two cannons of the enemy guarding the road at the top of that final hill.
+How long can this continue?
+Over every one of these hills lies another storm of lead from those Johnnies.
+The boys are in fine fighting spirits today, so maybe just one more push over that next hill in front of us and then, we’ll make the Harper’s Ferry Road and the town of Sharpsburg.
+This will all be over if we can just make one more push.
+I can see two cannons of the enemy guarding the road at the top of that final hill.
 At least, I can see the business end of the guns as they begin to spew the deadly canister into our ranks.
 Artillery incoming!
-No, ours…over our heads.
+I want to bury my face in the earth.
+No, it’s ours…over our heads.
 Hitting all around the rebel cannons.
-There’s Captain Upham and his company within 20 feet of the guns.
-The smoke is clearing; rebels have abandoned the battery.
+There’s Captain Upham and his company moving up on our left; closing up quick on those guns.
+The smoke is clearing; rebels have abandoned their battery.
 Maybe we have a chance…we can win a great victory.
+The war will be over!

-It seems like we’ve barely started to move when Appelman falls to our front.
-Four men (I don’t know them) are bearing him rearward.
-There stands Chaplain Morris loading a rifle as the cartridge box dangles from his neck.
+It seems like we’ve barely started to move when old Colonel Appelman falls to our front.
+Four men (I don’t recognize them) are bearing him rearward.
+There stands Chaplain Morris loading a rifle as the cartridge box dangles from his neck like he’s a common soldier.
+What is happening?
 Our position is desperate.
 The Major screams above the din for the regiment to lie down again.
 I must reload, aim, and fire.
 May be ten rounds left in my box.
 What’s that on our left beyond the enemy battery now abandoned by Captain Upham and his men?
 Soldiers in blue?
 But, wait…a flag.
 The colors are red, white and blue, but not the national colors.
 I know that flag.
 I remember from Roanoke Island.
-It’s a North Carolina regiment and another forming into double file.
+It’s a North Carolina regiment and here comes another one behind themforming into double file.
 God help us, we are done for.

-Oliver Case had finally met death, but on his terms.
+The dread of death is no more for Oliver Case…he has finally met death, but on his terms.

 I went with my Brother to the Eighth Regiment to learn the fate of my younger Brother Oliver and found only eight or 10 of his company left from about 40 they had in the morning.
 Was told by a comrade that stood beside him that he fell and he called him by name but no reply.
 Said he was no doubt killed.
 The next morning we were marched down near the bridge and lay there all day.
 No one was allowed on the field as it was held by sharpshooters on both sides.
 The next day September 19 myself and brother had permission to go over the field and look for our brothers body being very sure he was dead we each took our canteens filled with water and commenced that awful sickening tramp and if I could picture to you the sad sites that we beheld.
 The ground for acres and miles in length were strewn with dead and wounded.
 The wounded crying for water they having lain there the whole day before and two nights — but everyone was looking for some comrade of their own Regiment but some time that afternoon we found the body of our brother we were looking after.
 He was no doubt killed instantly the bullet having passed through his head just about the top of his ears.
 We wrapped him in my blanket and carried him to the spot where the 16th dead were to be buried having first got permission from the Colonel of the Eighth and the 16th to do so.
 The 16th men were buried side by side in a trench and they dug a grave about 6 [feet] from them and we deposited the remains of my brother and that having first pinned a paper with his name and age on the inside of the blanket.
 Then they put up boards to teach with name and Regiment on them.
 His body lay there until December when father went there and brought the body to Simsbury where it now lies to mingle with the sole of his native town.